Is Distilled And Deionized Water The Same Thing

 Distilled and deionized water are two of the most commonly used forms of purified water.
 Distilled water is created by boiling water until it vaporizes, then collecting the steam and cooling it back into liquid form.
 Deionized water is created by running tap water through a series of resins that remove all ions present in the water, such as calcium, magnesium, sodium, and chloride.
 Both types of purified water have many uses in a variety of industries.

-See also How Is Distilled Water Produced
+See also Is A Water Bottle Distilled Water

 Distilled and deionized water are used in laboratories for experiments requiring precise measurements and conditions.
 They are also used as solvents for chemical reactions, as they are free from contaminants that could interfere with results or cause contamination.
 In addition, they can be used to clean laboratory equipment and surfaces to avoid contamination between experiments.